Aortic Disease Diagnosis

 At first it may be difficult for you and your loved ones to read and absorb information.
 The diagnosis of aortic disease, like many other serious conditions, brings many questions about its effect on your life.
 While not fully understanding what it is, you wonder how dangerous this condition is and what the long-term effects are.
 It is also very typical, due to the absence of pain or other symptoms, to deny that anything could be wrong.
 At the same time that you are experiencing these emotions and asking these questions, you must make important decisions about finding the help you need.

 There are a few basic questions that focus on the most important points about your condition, and the answers are important to both you and the aortic experts that will care for you, regardless of where you seek treatment.
 Typically, this information is given to you with your diagnosis.
 Your family medical history may also provide important clues regarding your own condition.
-If you choose to contact us by e-mail, including answers to the following questions is helpful.
+If you choose to contact us by sending a message, including answers to the following questions is helpful.
 This is also the type of information that will be discussed in a phone conversation with you.

 - Have you been told that you have an aneurysm or dilated aorta?
 Where is the aneurysm or aortic enlargement located?